Notes from the Uyghur Homeland

 The Chinese Nationalists since the beginning of the twentieth century - and later the CCP since 1949 - had both adopted this cultural notion of the "Chinese" and the "Chinese nation".
 To be "Chinese" means being incorporated into Chinese culture and adopting Chinese cultural practices.
 Thus, the common derogatory comments often heard among Han Chinese people about the ethnic minorities are that "they are culturally backward."

-Not surprisingly, racialisation and its intensified representations over the past two decades has led to the deterioration of ethnic relations in Xinjiang.
 The appointment of Wang Lequan as secretary of CCP's Xinjiang Committee between 1994 and 2010 certainly made things a lot worse.
 Wang was a prominent politician and had also served as a member of the Politburo since 2004.
-While developing industries and using Xinjiang's natural resources to fuel development of eastern China by linking up pipelines from Kazakhstan to the coastal region, he adopted the toughest approach towards the ethnic minorities.
+While developing industries and using the region's natural resources to fuel development of eastern China by linking up pipelines from Kazakhstan to the coastal region, he adopted the toughest approach towards the ethnic minorities.
 In the name of promoting "stability", he introduced the ban on beards and wearing headscarves, fasting and praying among workers in the state sector.
-As part of the national policy of standardisation of language since the early 1990s, Wang suppressed the need for Uyghur people to learn their own language and culture by strictly substituting Mandarin for ethnic minority languages in Xinjiang's primary schools.
+As part of the national policy of standardisation of language since the early 1990s, Wang suppressed the need for Uyghur people to learn their own language and culture by strictly substituting Mandarin for ethnic minority languages in primary schools.
 Adding insult to injury, he made a notorious statement that "minority languages contain only limited amount of information."

 However, it was only when the Han Chinese population began to feel frustrated with Wang's rule (because they believed he was incompetent in restoring social order after the 2009 Urumqi riot), that he was finally removed from his position.
 He was replaced by the new secretary Zhang Chunxian in April 2010.